 By now, we’re all familiar with the renowned and much-admired 10-step Korean skincare regimen.
-After extensive research, obsessing, and testing, we consider ourselves experts when it comes to serums, essences, and rubber masks (because sheet masks are so 2014) and can contort and massage our faces with the best of our poreless counterparts overseas.
-And yet our quest for skin worthy of a K-drama star still continues to fall short, with dryness and dullness remaining daily struggles.
+After extensive research, obsessing, and testing, we consider ourselves experts when it comes to serums, essences, and rubber masks, and can contort and massage our faces with the best of our poreless counterparts overseas.
+And yet our quest for skin worthy of a K-drama star continues to fall short, with dryness and dullness remaining daily struggles.
 Cue the dramatic, heart-heavy K-drama actress sigh.

 An ampoule is a skincare product that contains a high concentration of a specific active ingredient that will help restore, correct, or regenerate the skin.